 EAPs have become more common with the rise in popularity of the concept of work-life balance.
 More employers now see the benefit of their employees being well-rounded in all aspects of their life.
-A more balanced lifestyle can help reduce the number of days of missed work and increase productivity, giving employers even more incentive to offer plans that emphasize mental health well-being.
+A more balanced lifestyle can help reduce the number of days of missed work and increase productivity, giving employers even more incentive to offer plans that emphasize mental and behavioral health well-being.

 Ask your company’s benefits manager what type of coverage your plans offer and if they provide access to an EAP.